jacobbergdahl/limopola/README.md

 ## Upcoming features

 This is a work in progress.
-You can find a list of planned features and updates in the [TODO.md](https://github.com/jacobbergdahl/limopola/blob/main/TODO.md).
+You can find a list of planned features and updates in the [TODO.md](https://github.com/jacobbergdahl/limopola/blob/main/TODO.md) file.
 Please let me know if there are other features you'd like to see added or if you run into any issues.
-Feel free to open a pull request with any changes you'd like to make.
+Feel free to open a pull request through a fork with any changes you'd like to make.

 ## Screenshots

-These are example screenshots of the application.
+These are example screenshots of the application taken on 2023-10-11.

 ### Chat UI